hanami/guides/content/v2.2/database/overview.md

 end
 ```

-The dataset can be thought of as the current state of the query before it happens; adding query conditions builds up the state of this dataset until you initiate the query.
+The dataset can be thought of as the default state of the query; adding query conditions builds up the query from there.

-The output of Dataset queries are plain Ruby hashes, which are consumed by a Repository.
+The output of Dataset queries are plain Ruby hashes, which are consumed by a Repository (and automatically converted to Structs there).

 For more on Datasets, see [the relations guide]({{% ref "relations.md#dataset" %}}).